 The Green River Watershed encompasses a total of 231 square miles approximately 30 miles east of the City of Tacoma in the central Cascade Mountain Range.
-The Green River is the primary source of Tacoma Water's unfiltered drinking water supply.
-The water supply is disinfected, fluoridated, and treated for corrosion control; however, due to the high quality of the source water, filtration is not required.
+The Green River is the primary source of Tacoma Water's drinking water supply.
+The water supply is treated at the Green River Filtration Facility; however, watershed control remains a critical component to maintaining water quality.
 To protect public health and ensure a safe drinking water supply, it is necessary that source water quality within the watershed be protected from degradation and contamination.
 Since 1906 when the City of Tacoma first declared its intention of using the Green River as its source of municipal water supply, Tacoma Water has had a continuous program for sanitary control of the area.

 In accordance with the laws of the State of Washington, and as required by the rules and regulations of the Washington State Department of Health, the Tacoma City Council has defined by Ordinance No. 11441 (Appendix A) the property and territory constituting the Green River Watershed over which Tacoma Water exercises certain authority and jurisdiction by virtue of ownership and cooperative agreements with landowners.
-Attached herewith is a map showing the boundaries of the Green River Watershed (Appendix B).

-The requirements included in this document are intended to protect water quality in the watershed and complement requirements imposed by existing State and federal regulations.
+The requirements included in this document are intended to protect water quality in the watershed and complement requirements imposed by existing State and Federal regulations.
 Tacoma Water may amend these requirements from time to time to conform to changes in watershed practices or technologies.